samumantha/github-jupyter-4-ds/content/slides.md

      alt=""
      style="width: 750px;"/>

+???

+Good overview of reproducible research - from computational perspective.

 ---

-class: middle, center
+class: middle, center, inverse

-.quote[Code that works and is shared is not the same as reproducible code]
+.quote[Code that works (for you) and is shared is not the same as reproducible code!]

+???

+Previous slide showed this.
+We look at two tools today that support reproducibility and FAIR research software.

 ---